AU-BCE-EE/ALFAM2/README.md

 The `build_vignettes` argument is needed in order to get the vignette.

 You can just pull from the master branch (`AU-BCE-EE/ALFAM2`), but you may get some new changes not yet included in a release.

-*You can get any specific release (e.g., to check out a specific version used in a particular paper) with this syntax:*
+And you can get any specific release (e.g., to check out a specific version used in a particular paper) with the following syntax.

 ```
 devtools::install_github("AU-BCE-EE/ALFAM2@v3.2", build_vignettes = TRUE)